STAND. COM. REP. NO. 1364

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Government Operations that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1153, H.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 1153, H.D.
-1, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Judiciary and Labor that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 279, H.D.
+2, as amended herein, and recommends that it pass Third Reading in the form attached hereto as H.B.
+No. 279, H.D.
+2, S.D.
+1.